warapitiya/contextual-help/README.md

 ## How to Consume in an Application

-Assumption: You have Node v4+ and npm 2+ installed.
+Platform requirements: npm 2+ and the [Elements SDK](https://www.npmjs.com/package/pearson-elements)

 	> npm i --save @pearson-components/contextual-help